CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-doc.md

 ![Table Name](./media/processforce-api-doc/table-name.webp)

-It is also possible to check what kind of data is stored in a specific table:
+Additionally, you can verify what type of data is stored in a specific table:

 ![Table Search](./media/processforce-api-doc/table-search.webp)

+---